 In order for a person or corporation to be legally responsible for an injury, there must be a duty.
 In most medical malpractice cases the existence of a duty is the simplest element to prove: when a doctor treats a pregnant mother, for example, he has a duty to the mother, the unborn child, and toward the father.
 A hospital has the same duty when its employees (for example, nurses) treat or care for a pregnant mother.

-The specific nature of the duty, often referred to as the “standard of care,” is more difficult to prove.
+The specific nature of the duty often referred to as the “standard of care,” is more difficult to prove.
 It depends on the role of the health care provider, but it is generally phrased as “an obligation to use the care and skill expected of a reasonably competent health care provider under similar circumstances.”
 This basically means that nurses must provide the same level of care expected of other nurses, and doctors must use the same level of care expected of other doctors.
 Sometimes the location of the care makes a difference—a doctor in a state-of-the-art hospital, with access to the best technology and testing equipment, may have different obligations than a doctor in an extremely rural hospital who is working without those amenities.
 Typically, though, doctors are trained uniformly throughout the United States, and they have the same obligations no matter where they practice.

 Breach of Duty

 Often simply referred to as “negligence,” a health care provider must violate his duty before he is responsible for a resulting injury.
 Sometimes this is difficult to prove, and sometimes it is simple to prove.
-Once a jury understands exact scope of the duty, the jury can examine what the health care provider did or didn’t do, and decide whether it complied with the “standard of care.”
+Once a jury understands the exact scope of the duty, the jury can examine what the health care provider did or didn’t do, and decide whether it complied with the “standard of care.”

 If the breach of duty caused an injury, the health care provider will be held responsible for that injury.
-In medical malpractice lawsuits it is not enough that a tragic outcome results, or that a patient suffers injury.
-Some injuries unfortunately happen without medical malpractice, and without a breach of duty.
+In medical malpractice lawsuits, it is not enough that a tragic outcome results, or that a patient suffers injury.
+Some injuries, unfortunately, happen without medical malpractice, and without a breach of duty.
 Some injuries are recognized risks.
 However, when a health care provider violates his duty and the patient is injured because of that violation, the causation element is satisfied.

 The final element is damages.
-A health care provider may breach a duty, but he is only responsible the damages that he caused.
-In some cases, a doctor may act negligently, but fortunately the patient suffers no injury.
+A health care provider may breach a duty, but he is only responsible for the damages that he caused.
+In some cases, a doctor may act negligently, but fortunately, the patient suffers no injury.
 The law does not allow for medical malpractice cases to be won without some injury.
 Damages include things that are easy to calculate, like past medical bills and funeral expenses.
 Damages also include things that can be harder to calculate, like future medical expenses, loss of earnings, pain, suffering, embarrassment, mental anguish and inconvenience.

 Steps in a Birth Injury Malpractice Case

 Every state has a different process for filing a medical malpractice case.
 Our firm has experience practicing in many states across the country, and we work with local lawyers to prove birth injury claims.
-The local lawyers provide the knowledge about the specific court requirements, and we provide the experience in handling medical malpractice cases.
+The local lawyers provide knowledge about the specific court requirements, and we provide the experience in handling medical malpractice cases.
 Most medical malpractice cases follow these steps:

 Serious birth injury cases may take between six months and a year to properly research and investigate.
 We have filed cases on extremely short notice, but it is best to allow enough time to investigate so that the case starts off on the right foot (see When You Should Take Action).
 The investigation process requires an interview of family members about the pregnancy, labor and delivery, and a description of the child’s injuries.
-The lawyers will obtain the appropriate medical records, and will review them.
-If the medical records and the interview together indicate that medical malpractice occurred, the lawyers will contact various experts (often in obstetrics, pediatric neurology, neonatology, pathology and others) to verify the elements of a medical malpractice claim.
+The lawyers will obtain the appropriate medical records and will review them.
+If the medical records and the interview together indicate that medical malpractice occurred, the lawyers will contact various experts (often in obstetrics, pediatric neurology, neonatology, pathology, and others) to verify the elements of a medical malpractice claim.
 If those experts agree, some of them may be asked to write reports of their conclusions.